-One of the most common questions that people have when they are interested in selling online is where they should set up shop to sell their items.
-While there are several other online platforms to choose from, most people debate whether to choose Etsy or eBay for their work at home business of reselling.
+One of the most common questions people have when they are interested in selling online is where they should set up shop to sell their items.
+While there are several online platforms to choose from, most people debate whether to pick Etsy or eBay for their work-at-home reselling business.

 eBay is very well known for the array of unique and rare to popular items for sale on their site.
-If someone is looking for a deal, they are most likely going to check eBay for the item in question first.
+If someone is looking for a deal, they will most likely check eBay for the item in question first.

-On the other side of the ring, there is another favorable haven for sellers: Etsy.
+Another favorable haven for sellers is Etsy.
 Etsy isn’t just a spot for crafters to sell their handmade items.
-There are plenty of Etsy shops booming in the vintage or craft supplies businesses as well.
+There are plenty of Etsy shops that list products in the vintage, craft supplies, and printable niches.

-Here are 3 things to consider when choosing where to sell your items:
+Here are six things to consider when choosing where to sell your items.

 1. What to Sell

 The first decision is what you want to sell.
-Most people “test the waters” with selling items that they no longer use or need from around their home.
-If all goes well, you’ll run out of items and need to consider what you think you could make a profit on by reselling.
+Most people “test the waters” by selling items that they no longer use or need from around their homes.
+If all goes well, you’ll run out of items and need to consider what you could make a profit on reselling.

-To put it simply, eBay has more fees than Etsy. eBay typically charges an insertion fee, plus a final value fee, and they also take a cut on what you charge for shipping.
-So, when you sell on eBay, it’s extremely important for you to remember to list your items in a way that will make it worth your time.
-Otherwise, you could end up selling a lot of items but actually lose money.
+To put it simply, eBay fees are higher than Etsy’s. eBay typically charges an insertion fee, plus a final value fee, and they also take a cut on what you charge for shipping.
+So, when you sell on eBay, it’s critical for you to remember to list your items in a way that will make it worth your time.
+Otherwise, you could end up selling a lot of things but actually lose money.

-Etsy is much more black and white with their sellers fees:
+Etsy fees are much more black and white:

-- No membership fees, which mean you pay nothing to open a store through Etsy.
+- No membership fees, which means you pay nothing to open a store on Etsy.

 - Every listing that you post will cost $0.20.
-It will stay active for 4 whole months, or until the item sells!
+It will stay active for four whole months or until the item sells.

 - Once your item sells, Etsy will collect 3.5% of the sale price.